Dax Shepard Didn't Want to Go Public With Relapse: Here's Why He Did

 Things changed for Shepard when a friend put his situation in perspective.

-Shepard and Bell have both been candid about the highs and lows of their marriage, with the Frozen 2 star recently revealing they'd returned to therapy at the start of the pandemic for a "brush-up."
+Shepard and Bell have both been candid about the highs and lows of their marriage, with the Frozen 2 actress recently revealing that they'd returned to therapy at the start of the pandemic for a "brush-up."

 "If we can end the quarantine alive and married, my hats off to everyone," Shepard jokes on Ellen.